esthcarelle/Organisationsl-News-portal/README.md

 * CREATE TABLE departements
 * CREATE TABLE news
 ## Known Bugs
-There no bugs in the application.
+There are no bugs in the application.
-Failed to deploy on heroku.

 ## Technologies Used
 * Java
 * Spark Java